-Radio host and author Rave Ramsey delivers a powerful message to millions about saving, debt and living below your means.
+Radio host and author Dave Ramsey delivers a powerful message to millions about saving, debt and living below your means.
 So why are some of the best investment minds attacking him?

 Dave Ramsey knows how to capture your attention.